AbayTesfaye/PRODIGY_WD_01/README.md

-- Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
+- Beautiful watch landing page using HTML, CSS and JAVASCRIPT.
 - Dark interface.
 - With animations when scrolling.
 - Developed first with the Mobile First methodology, then for desktop.